samsheffield/Advanced_3D_Game_Design/docs/week7.md

 Come by the Game Lab this Thursday from 7-8 to discuss GMD/MICA questions or concerns.
 Bring some snacks.
 This is your opportunity to provide valuable feedback to our community!

 ## Prototype 6: Shader Graph Explorations 2
-*Turn his in when you finish today.* Here's the project description ([link](https://docs.google.com/document/d/1QEMvRF1iXej3sS8FbS-alNmehRa0HYxwYSf1XRpsNNU/edit?usp=sharing))
+*Turn this in when you finish today.* Here's the project description ([link](https://docs.google.com/document/d/1QEMvRF1iXej3sS8FbS-alNmehRa0HYxwYSf1XRpsNNU/edit?usp=sharing))

 ### What to turn in
 I only want *tested* Mac & PC builds uploaded to your Drive folder. _Send me the link_.